 Gene Hammett: [21:18]

 Fantastic.
 Love this whole concept.
 It was so much for there to sink my teeth into.
 I had so many questions swirling through my head.
-Hopefully, I created the kind of interview that you’re used to and you really got something out of.
+Hopefully, I created the kind of interview that you’re used to and you really got something out of it.
 If you’re having questions about what you’re doing within your company, within your team alignment, I love to get to know you as a leader.
-Just send me an email [email protected] And as always, leads with courage.
+Just send me an email at [email protected] And as always, leads with courage.
 We’ll see you next time.

 A QUICK FAVOR